UPDATE FOR APPLICANTS APPLYING BY DECEMBER 1ST, 2022:

 The MPH Generalist is designed for full-time working professionals who want to gain the needed skillset to address current and future public health challenges, no matter their organization.

 Eligible applicants for the MPH Generalist must meet one of the following criteria:

 - Hold a doctoral degree in a health profession or academic area related to public health.(International medical degrees also qualify as a doctoral degree.)

-- Hold a professional master’s degree in a health-related field with at least three years of health-related work experience following completion of the degree.
+- Hold a professional master’s degree in a health-related field with at least two years of health-related work experience.